 The compensation trajectory also differs.
 Engineering manager compensation tends to increase more predictably with each promotion (EM to senior EM to director).
 Staff engineer compensation can plateau if the company does not have well-defined levels above staff, or it can accelerate significantly if you reach principal or distinguished engineer level at a top-tier company.

 Consider total compensation, not just base salary.
 Equity, bonuses, and benefits vary significantly between roles and companies.
 A staff engineer role at a pre-IPO company with a large equity grant may have higher upside than a well-paid engineering manager role at a stable company, but with correspondingly more risk.
+For detailed EM compensation benchmarks, see our engineering manager salary guide.

 Making the Choice